LasterSlaster/anovi-cloud-agent-controller/README.md

 ### Getting started
 Install django: `pip install django`

-Create new django project: `django-admin startproject projectname` Run django server: `python3 manage.py runserver` -> Open Browser and navigate to http://127.0.0.1:8000/ to send a GET request to test endpoint
+Create new django project: `django-admin startproject projectname`

+Run django server: `python3 manage.py runserver` -> Open Browser and navigate to http://127.0.0.1:8000/ to send a GET request to test endpoint

 ### Working with Django
-Create new app inside project: `python3 manage.py startapp appname` Application code is served by files like appname/views.py.
+Create new app inside project: `python3 manage.py startapp appname`

+Application code is served by files like appname/views.py.

 Add your app to installed apps in settings.py.

 URLs are defined in urls.py files.
 Root urls file is projectname/urls.py.
 Here you can include appname/urls.py.
-In appname/urls.py you can define paths reltive to root/appname/.
+In appname/urls.py you can define paths relative to root/appname/.

 Chose your preferred database engine and configuration in settings.py.

 Domain objects for database can be defined in appname/models.py.

-Set up necessary tables in database: `python3 manage.py migrate` Migrate changes in database: `python manage.py makemigrations appname` Apply suggested changes to database: `python manage.py migrate` Create admin user: `python manage.py createsuperuser` Import models in appname/admin.py.
+Set up necessary tables in database: `python3 manage.py migrate`

+Migrate changes in database: `python manage.py makemigrations appname`

+Apply suggested changes to database: `python manage.py migrate`

+Create admin user: `python manage.py createsuperuser`

+Import models in appname/admin.py.

 Run server: `python manage.py runserver`

-Use admin interface to edit databse entrys, users, etc at http://127.0.0.1:8000/admin Go to http://127.0.0.1:8000/appname to see the view defined in appname/views.py.
+Use admin interface to edit databse entrys, users, etc at http://127.0.0.1:8000/admin.

+Go to http://127.0.0.1:8000/appname to see the view defined in appname/views.py.

 ### Use anovi-cloud-agent-controller
 Clone repo: `git clone https://github.com/LasterSlaster/anovi-app.git` `cd ananovi-cloud-agent-controller/controller`

 Run server: `python manage.py runserver`

 Configure what HTTP requests can be sent with the controller at http://127.0.0.1:8000/admin.

 See List of possible requests at http://127.0.0.1:8000/api and click to send.